FFNet: MetaMixer-based Efficient Convolutional Mixer Design: Experiments

+In this section, we introduce models that adapt FFNet for point cloud and time series data by simply substituting its 2D convolutions with 1D/3D convolutions.

-\emph{Architecture.} Following~\cite{wu2022point}, we adopt the U-Net~\cite{ronneberger2015unet} structure, comprising four stages of encoders and decoders with block depths of [2, 2, 6, 2] and [1, 1, 1, 1], respectively.
-We also utilize the Grid Pooling introduced in~\cite{wu2022point}, setting all grid size multipliers to $\times$2, which represents the expansion ratio over the preceding pooling stage.
+\textbf{3D Semantic Segmentation.} Following~\cite{wu2022point}, we adopt the U-Net~\cite{ronneberger2015unet} structure, comprising four stages of encoders and decoders with block depths of [2, 2, 6, 2] and [1, 1, 1, 1], respectively.
+We utilize Grid Pooling~\cite{wu2022point}, setting all grid size multipliers to $\times$2, which represents the expansion ratio over the preceding pooling stage.
 For token mixing, we employ submanifold convolution~\cite{graham2018submanifold}.
-Additionally, to manage memory-constrained scenarios requiring small batch sizes, we use both batch normalization and pre-norm (layer normalization) scheme.
-Due to the implementation limitations of submanifold convolution, which does not support depthwise operation, we restrict our kernel size to 3$\times$3 to handle overfitting issues.
-Despite these constraints, the obtained results are promising, demonstrating that even small kernels are highly effective within the U-Net structure.
-Detailed descriptions of architecture can be found in Appendix~\ref{app_sec: 3d segmentor arch}.
+Additionally, to manage memory-constrained scenarios requiring small batch sizes, we use both batch normalization and pre-norm (Layer Norm) scheme.
+Due to the implementation limitations of submanifold convolution, which does not support depthwise operation, we restrict the kernel size to 3$\times$3$\times$3 to handle overfitting issues.
+Despite these constraints, the obtained results are promising, demonstrating that even small kernels are highly effective within the MetaMixer framework and U-Net architecture.